bakrydiarra/Lotus/README.md

 **Building Trust:**

 - In order to build brand trust, a reviews page for our product has been included in the site.
-- About Us Page inform our clientèle from our ehtic regarding our product and sex positivity awareness
+- About Us Page inform our clientèle from our ethic regarding our product and sex positivity awareness
 - The page footer also includes links to the privacy policy to inform users about how their data is being collected and processed.

 **Sitemap and robots.txt**